A Guide to the Best Materials to Use on Shower Walls

 5faad7b0-d348-11eb-bd7d-278e97d14742-1

-Easy installation: Installation is typically quicker and less disruptive than tile, and panels can be custom-made to fit unique shower shapes or retrofits.
-For homeowners who want a modern, low-maintenance solution, solid-surface surrounds are a practical and attractive option.
+• Easy installation: Installation is typically quicker and less disruptive than tile, and panels can be custom-made to fit unique shower shapes or retrofits.
+This ultimately means lower labor costs.

 Know the Cost Before You Start